Jthao24/jthao_phpcrudecrud/phpcrudecrud_deployment.md

+# PHP Crude Crud Application Deployment Guide

 ### Section 1
 The purpose of the PHP Crude Crud Application is to demonstrate basic Dynamic HTML Application using PHP.
 The PHP Crude Crud Application will allow us as users to access the “employee” sample database within the MySQL database, as well as add users to the MySQL database.

 ### Section 2
 In order to create an entirely new application architecture and stack from the “ground up”, there are three general steps in which we need to be mindful of.
 The first step is to create and use a Virtual Machine that is capable of running the necessary server, language, and database.
 That said, the second thing we have to do is install the necessary server, language, and database that we plan on using; which is Apache2, PHP, and MariaDB (a distribution of MySQL).
 The third and final step is to deploy the PHP Crude Crud Application.

 ### Section 3
-Therefore, we have to first start with creating and configuring a Virtual Machine that is capable of running the server Apache2, using the PHP programming language, and the databases of MariaDB which is a distribution of MySQL.
-That said, the Virtual Machine’s within VirtualBox will have a recommended set of settings of about 2GB (2048MB) of RAM, one single virtual CPU, and a 25GB virtual hard disk.
+Therefore, we have to first know how to configure a Virtual Machine that is capable of running the server Apache2, using the PHP programming language, and the databases of MariaDB which is a distribution of MySQL.
+With that said, the Virtual Machine’s within VirtualBox will have a recommended set of settings of about 2GB (2048MB) of RAM, one single virtual CPU, and a 25GB virtual hard disk; and, usually this recommended set of settings will be sufficient.

 ### Section 4
-First and foremost we must know how to create a VirtualBox Virtual Machine.
-Therefore, here are the steps in which needs to be completed in order to create a VirtualBox Virtual Machine:
+Now lets address how to create a VirtualBox Virtual Machine.
+Here are the steps in which needs to be completed in order for us to create a VirtualBox Virtual Machine:

 1. Click on “new” and make sure that you are on the “Welcome” page if you do not see the “new” button.